English: % of children who were absent for two consecutive weighings

 What is its purpose?

-Default rate is one of the four core performance indicators of the undernutrition treatment programs.
-It represents the proportion of children discharged from the program who were absent for two consecutive weighings (i.e. so called “defaulters”).
+The default rate is one of the four core performance indicators of malnutrition treatment programs.
+It represents the proportion of children discharged from the program who were absent for two consecutive weighings (i.e. so-called “defaulters”).

 How to Collect and Analyse the Required Data

-Divide the number of “defaulters” by the total number of discharged children and multiply the result by 100.
+To calculate the indicator's value, divide the number of “defaulters” by the total number of discharged children.
+Multiply the result by 100 to convert it to a percentage.
 The resulting number is the default rate (in percentages).